Love Is Back (Chinese TV series): The leading actors

 The code name is "Pearl Girl".
-Bao Niannian is a cute girl who doesn't grow up.
-The superior family environment creates her innate delicate temperament.
-Although she is over 30 years old, she still likes cute curly hair and sweet dresses.
+Bao Niannian is a girl who doesn't grow up.
+The family environment creates her innate temperament.
+Although she is over 30 years old, she still prefers curly hair and "sweet" dresses.
 In terms of personality, she can't get rid of the characteristics of innocence and waywardness.
 She is often called a "brainless princess".
 In the face of love, she adheres to the attitude of "not falling in love will die" and enjoys the feeling of being held in the palm of her hand, but she is afraid of getting married and hopes to be a little princess forever.